Brookin History, Family Crest & Coats of Arms

-England with the Norman Conquest of 1066.
+Brookin is a name of ancient Norman origin.
+It arrived in England with the Norman Conquest of 1066.
 The Brookin family lived in Essex.
 The name, however, derives from the family's former residence in Broc, in the area of Anjou, France.
-CITATION[CLOSE]

 Early Origins of the Brookin family